AI Dungeon-maker Latitude raises $3.3M to build games with ‘infinite’ story possibilities – TechCrunch

 Latitude says AI Dungeon is attracting 1.5 million monthly active users.
 The startup plans to create more AI-powered games, and eventually to release a platform allowing other game designers to do the same.

-Walton noted that without AI, video games are always constrained by imagination of its creators.
+Walton noted that without AI, video games are always constrained by the imagination of its creators.
 Even when you get to games like The Elder Scrolls II: Daggerfall or No Man’s Sky, with randomly generated towns or planets, he argued that they’re really offering “the same spin on a similar concept.”

 For example, he said that in Daggerfall, “When you go to all these towns, they’re all basically the same.
 That’s the problem with procedural generation: You’re not coming up with unique things.”
 AI, on the other hand, can come up with “something completely unique that’s so, so different every time.”